gummesson/kapow/README.md

 ### Install Kapow!

-Run the `ìnstall.ps1` script by executing the following command: `.\install.ps1`.
+Clone the repository and run the `ìnstall.ps1` script by executing the following command: `.\install.ps1`.
 This will copy and create the `Kapow.psm1` file to the `WindowsPowerShell\Modules` folder.
 You can then import the module by adding `Import-Module Kapow` to either your `Windows.PowerShell_profile.ps1` or `profile.ps1` file.

 ### Set your default settings